 A practical translational design process will be described, incorporating research that reveals the interaction between buildings and the biological bases of mental, emotional and physical wellbeing.
 Examples of this applied-research-based approach include the programming and planning of two neuroscience institutes as well as both large and small scale built projects in the Americas and China that demonstrate the integration of original research in design decisions.
 Eve Edelstein will discuss the value of research-based design and how this approach may disrupt the process of architecture itself.

 A New Hospital For Bendigo

-Presented by Kristen Whittle, Executive Director, Bates Smart
+Kristen Whittle, Executive Director, Bates Smart

 Silver Thomas Hanley and Bates Smart are part of the team developing the largest regional hospital development in Victoria.
 The $630-million Bendigo Hospital will be a state-of-the-art facility, providing high quality healthcare for Bendigo and the wider regional community.
 The project aims to create a tranquil and caring environment for staff, patients and visitors through its integration of architecture, landscaping, health service planning and evidence-based design.

 The design for the new main hospital takes its cues from Bendigo’s vernacular buildings and natural context, and unites them with a holistic approach to healthcare.
 The design conceives the new hospital building and landscape as an integrated whole, where the built form reaches out and frames the garden setting and the landscape creates sanctuaries of internal tranquillity.